jsdandurand/SFMCraft/README.md

-# MotionCraft: Real World to Minecraft Pipeline
+# SFMCraft: Real World to Minecraft Pipeline

 Transform real-world photos and videos into stunning Minecraft builds using advanced 3D reconstruction techniques.